keith-turner/accumulo-testing/sstest/report.md

  * **#concurrent** : The total number or concurrent threads that would be executing scans during a test.
 These threads were running in multiple VMs.
  * **workload config** : The types of scans run for a test were adjusted via config.
 Three different test types were run which are discussed later.

-> **NOTE** It may be useful to discuss the number of query threads configured for each sserver/tserver.

 All test were run by starting a kubernetes deployment (an example is [here](query-job.yaml)) that would create a lot of concurrent activity against scan servers or tservers w/ very little logging.
 After starting that, another kubernetes deployment (an example is [here](query-single.yaml)) with a single pod with a single thread and trace level logging would be started.
 This single thread would execute a configured number of scans and then exit.
 The second deployment was configured such that it would always finish before the first deployment.
 The activity of the second single threaded deployment was analyzed for this report.
 After running a test, the following results were collected from this analysis.

-> **NOTE** If I'm understanding this correctly, you used the first k8s deployment to generate a lot of activity, then used the second k8s deployment for the measurements.
-Were the two deployments configured the same (sans scale configuration) ?

  * **# busy events** : The number of times a scan server kicked back a busy event to the Accumulo client.
  * **avg time** : The average time that scans took.